KashiCode/JavaIDE/README.md

 - **Language Expansion:** Integration and support for Python and other programming languages.
 - **Graphical Interface Support:** Enabling the bot to work with GUIs.
 - **External Dependencies:** Expanding the scope to include more external dependencies.
-- **IDE integration:** Enabling users to edit `.java` files within discord and delete or write code.
-- **Sandboxing and security** Expanding on the security features to include a sandbox environment.

 # 📌 Usage